Ryuunofire27/WritingAnimation/README.md

 stop : A boolean value for stop the animation when the text was write.

 changeDelay : The time in milliseconds between the writing animation.

+#### Only For browsers

+Set elements container with the class "writing-animation"

+Data attributes:

+data-anim-text: The text parameter.
+data-anim-delay: The delay parameter.
+data-anim-stop: The stop parameter.
+data-anim-change: The changeDelay parameter.